rudibakaal/Predicting-Bank-Account-Sales-with-Machine-Learning/README.md

 As the variables are multivariate in nature[2], one hot encoding of categorical features and the binary label were implemented with pandas cat.codes and sklearn LabelEncoder classes, respectively.
 All features were also standardised via sklearn's StandardScaler class.

-## NN Topology and Results Summary
+## Neural Network Topology and Results Summary

 The binary-crossentropy loss function was leveraged along with the Adagrad optimizer for this classification problem.